Brilliant People – A Short Story – Fantasy / Thriller

 Mendes rubbed the tears from their eyes.

 ‘Come on,’ they said to themselves.
 ‘This is not you.
 Come on!
 Jazz hands!’
 Mendes shook their hands rigorously over the pile of cat corpses.
 Did a little step-ball-change among the rolling feline cadavers.
 Stopped and took a deep breath.
+‘There.
+All better,’ they said with a bright smile.

 The cats had been a good idea.
 But it hadn’t worked.
 Douglas just wouldn’t eat the little fuckers.
 So Mendes had moved on… to girls.
-After all, he seemed to devour them in other ways.
+After all, he seemed to devour them in ‘other ways’.
 Perhaps, if he ate one…?
 If Mendes happened to tempt him with a charred titty or a slice of burnt buttock, what then?

 Oh, for sure, the guy needed to eat!
 He needed to eat!